 Mandatory rest is always recommended and heavy weight lifting with getting near to high electro-magnetic fields have to be avoided always.

-5. Infection with non-healing ulcer, chronic discharging sinus, or exposure of the pulse generator.
+Infection with a non-healing ulcer, chronic discharging sinus, or exposure to the pulse generator.

-9. Twiddler syndrome (rarely seen and are likely to affect subjects with psychological issues, leads not actively fixed, and when myoclonic contractions of the pectoral group of muscles rotate the pulse generator in such a manner that the lead wounds up against the pulse generator).
+Twiddler syndrome (rarely seen and is likely to affect subjects with psychological issues, leads not actively fixed, and when myoclonic contractions of the pectoral group of muscles rotate the pulse generator in such a manner that the lead wounds up against the pulse generator).

 A timeline of complications, as listed below, is normally accepted:--

-• Within 1-2 week – Again technical , Pocket issues , Infections.
+Within 1-2 weeks – Again technical,-- Pocket issues, Infections.

 In case of implantation problems and redo situations the cardio-thoracic surgeon is almost always called and may land with a complicated situation such as shown :

-There is a condition called the pacemaker syndrome where the features suggest a possible intolerance to induced cardiac electrical activity.
-The symptoms include :--
+There is a condition called 'pacemaker syndrome' where the features suggest a possible intolerance to induced cardiac electrical activity.
+The symptoms include:--

-It is nowadays believed that a problem in the conduction in the atrioventricular nodal tissue, both sub-optimal synchronous and dys-synchronous conduction, is the reason and mainly seen in single chamber ventricular pacemakers.
+It is nowadays believed that a problem in the conduction in the atrioventricular nodal tissue, both sub-optimal synchronous and dyssynchronous conduction, is the reason and is mainly seen in single chamber ventricular pacemakers.

-Patients implanted with a pacemakers are always aware that the heart beat within is supplemented by a devise which is within the body and in most cases connected by a specially constructed wire, called the lead.
+Patients implanted with pacemakers are always aware that the heartbeat within is supplemented by a device that is within the body and in most cases connected by a specially constructed wire called the lead.
 A pacemaker checkup is recommended:

 The pacemaker is checked as a routine for its:

-• Specific programming depending on the condition of the patient’s heart.
+Specific programming depends on the condition of the patient’s heart.

-It is a duty of the implanting physician to inform the patient and the party about the frequency and nature of surveillance needed.
-The earlier recommendation was an 4-6 week initial check followed by checks every 3-12 months.
-However, this depends on the device implanted and the expectant time the battery of the generator is going to last.
-With stability of electronic circuitry and long life of batteries, an implanted pacemaker is supposed to last 10-12 years in a single chamber device and more than 7 years in dual chamber devices.
-A more relaxed attitude and a yearly check and earlier if required is always recommended now if the initial check indicate nothing wrong with the pulse generator and the lead.
+The implanting physician must inform the patient and the party about the frequency and nature of surveillance needed.
+The earlier recommendation was a 4-6 week initial check followed by checks every 3-12 months.
+However, this depends on the device implanted and the expected time the battery of the generator is going to last.
+With the stability of electronic circuitry and the long life of batteries, an implanted pacemaker is supposed to last 10-12 years in a single-chamber device and more than 7 years in dual-chamber devices.
+A more relaxed attitude and a yearly check earlier if required is always recommended now if the initial check indicates nothing wrong with the pulse generator and the lead.
 Pacemaker surveillance was in the subconscious thought of both the implant team and the patient since the day implantation was done to regulate the rhythm of the heart.
-This was done to prevent sudden death due to pacemaker failure and even elective replacement were done at a 3 year interval.
+This was done to prevent sudden death due to pacemaker failure and even elective replacements were done at a 3-year interval.
 Earlier a pacemaker recipient used to visit the implant surgeon and a trained agent of the company with a 12 lead ECG with and without a magnet for followup-evaluation.
-When a magnet is placed near the device, the pacing mode changes from the programmed mode to DOO, VOO, or AOO, and the pacing rate changes to a pre-determined company decided rate.
-Placing a magnet near the device suspends tachy-arrhythmia detection.
-When the magnet is removed, the device returns to its programmed
+When a magnet is placed near the device, the pacing mode changes from the programmed mode to DOO, VOO, or AOO, and the pacing rate changes to a pre-determined company-decided rate.
+Placing a magnet near the device suspends tachyarrhythmia detection.
+When the magnet is removed, the device returns to its programme operation.

 Essential information to be recorded